benjamingwynn/marvel-miui4/README.txt

 Build from NEXUS S port.

-Next build from Desire S.
+Next build from HTC Desire.